-- Preview Email Newsletter

 German Public Television highlighted the archaeology research of a University of Cincinnati expert who studies the ancient Maya.

-UC College of Arts and Sciences paleoethnobotanist David Lentz uses the lates more PR
+UC College of Arts and Sciences paleoethnobotanist David Lentz uses the latest tools to learn more about the Maya through the p more PR

 Gordon & Shaun Inman Give $1M to Belmont's Inman College of Nursing (10)